 Who are you?

 My name is James and I’m currently a location independent entrepreneur.
-I run several online businesses in various industries, and I’ve been travelling on this stint since the end of 2014.
-You can find me online most places as thetwopct or on my website.
+I run several online businesses in various industries and I love coding.
+I’ve been travelling around since the end of 2014.

 I’ve been running my own location independent businesses on and off since 2003 but for various reasons I was pretty much staying in the same place – London.
 I love London, but I did get a little bored of the grind and city life.
 For a few years, I was part of a startup, but I realised that life was too short to spend it commuting, living in an expensive city, working for someone else… Personally, I had very few commitments and no dependents.
 I’d already found minimalism so had very few possessions.
 It all seemed right to get on the road and combine creating, travelling and self-discovery all in one hit.
 I felt that I would be stupid to not take this chance and experience a new lifestyle.

 Why did you start this website?

 I love helping people out.
 I’m an admin of several Facebook groups about this lifestyle, and I try to answer any questions I can.
 I contribute to some nomad communities.
 Very often when trying to help people, the blogs I found were out of date, or only including partial information, or just a way for the author to include affiliate links.
 I felt it made more sense for me to put my answers in to a blog format myself.